-We have audited the accompanying financial statements of the Southwest Delaware County Municipal Authority (the "Authority"), as of and for the years ended December 31, 2009 and 2008, as listed in the table of contents.
+We have audited the accompanying financial statements of the Southwest Delaware County Municipal Authority (the "Authority"), as of and for the years ended December 31, 2010 and 2009, as listed in the table of contents.
 These financial statements are the responsibility of the Authority's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

-Except as explained in the following paragraph, we conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.